Send Feedback

 Overview

-kxline is the embedded line editor used by KDB-X for interactive q sessions.
+kxline is the embedded line editor used by KDB-X for interactive q sessions on Linux and macOS.
 It provides basic line editing and session history.
 This removes the need to install and use external tools such as rlwrap for most terminal-based workflows.

 Supported features